marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Types of Warrants in Maryland

 Another example is an administrative warrant issued to the Department of Agriculture.
-The department, like other similar bodies, can request administrative warrants to enter farms and conduct inspections for possible violations (Md.
+Like other similar bodies, the department may request administrative warrants to enter farms and conduct inspections for possible violations (Md.
 Agriculture Code Ann. § 2-103.2).

-Unpatented lands in Maryland are considered vacant land by law.
+Land survey warrants: Unpatented lands in Maryland are considered vacant land by law.
 People who want their lands patented must apply for a warrant with the Commissioner of Land Patents (State Archivist) to survey the land.
-The warrant application must contain the names and addresses of the applicant and other people interested in the land, the counties and election districts where the land is located, a description of the vacant land, and current possessors of the land's title, among other information required by Md.
-Real Property Code Ann. § 13-302.
+The warrant application must typically contain:

 What is a Search Warrant in Maryland?